Oklahoma voter registration guide

 - be 18 years old by Election Day

 - have not been convicted of a felony, for which a period of time equal to the original sentence has not expired, or for which you have not been pardoned

-- not now be under judgment as an incapacitated person, or a partially incapacitated person prohibited from registering to vote
+- not currently be under judgment as an incapacitated person, or a partially incapacitated person prohibited from registering to vote.

 - Download and fill out the National Voter Registration Form.